renaudbedard/fez-1.12-issues/README.md

 # fez-1.12-issues
-A public repository for FEZ 1.12 testers to log issues
+A public repository for FEZ 1.12 issue logging and tracking.

 ## Procedure